1

 Part 5: Breaking the Chains

-You are all prisoners to this moronic system.
+You are all prisoners to this flawed system.
 This system made sense in a world of scarcity when you were hitting each other with rocks over the last berry bush.
 Kill or be killed.
 Hoard or starve.
 Trust no one outside your tribe.

 But now?
 You live in a world of abundance and nuclear weapons.
 You can feed everyone twice over, but you’d rather burn grain to keep prices high.
 You can cure diseases, but you’d rather sell treatments forever (cured customers don’t come back - bad for quarterly earnings).
 The software running human civilization is 10,000 years out of date, and the bugs are literally killing you.